 You Never Get Any Pushback on Your Prices

 I recently learned that if potential clients accept your rates and don’t try to negotiate, it may be a sign that you’re undercharging.
-It’s normal for at least some of your proposals to get rejected because your rates are outside of the company’s budget.
+It’s normal that some of your proposals may get rejected because your rates are outside of the company’s budget.
 You don’t want to price your services so low that you become the cheapest option every business can afford.

 Your Business Costs Have Increased